QuentinSi/ROS/pckg/README.md

 `$ catkin build `
 `$ source devel/setup.bash`

-Once this is done if you want to use the simulation made:
+Once this is done if you want to use the simulation mode:

 `$roslaunch interbotix_xsturret_gazebo xsturret_gazebo.launch robot_model:=wxxms`